2003 Detroit Lions season: Free agency

 The Lions signed cornerback Dré Bly, a highly touted free agent, to a five-year, $24.5 million contract.

 The Lions bolstered their defense by signing linebackers Earl Holmes and Wali Rainer, defensive lineman Dan Wilkinson, and cornerbacks Dré Bly and Otis Smith.
-After losing linebacker Chris Claiborne, the Lions signed Rainer and Holmes, signing to one-year and three-year contracts respectively, with Holmes coming in as a seven-year veteran and signed a three-year contract.
+After losing linebacker Chris Claiborne, the Lions signed Rainer and Holmes to one-year and three-year contracts respectively, with Holmes coming in as a seven-year veteran.
 Wilkinson was signed after starting tackle Luther Elliss suffered a torn pectoral.
 Bly signed a five-year, $24.5 million deal and was rated as the best corner in free agency.
 They lost cornerback Todd Lyght to retirement and brought back linebacker Brian Williams and defensive tackle Jared DeVries on a one-year and three-year deal respectively.

 Adding to their offense, they signed wide receiver Shawn Jefferson to a one-year deal.
 They also signed fullback Cory Schlesinger to a two-year extension and brought in running back Shawn Bryson on a one-year deal.
 Tight end Mikhael Ricks was re-signed to a three-year deal.

 The Lions released wide receivers Germane Crowell and former Super Bowl MVP Desmond Howard.
 Following a 2-day team minicamp, the Lions released wide receiver Jacquez Green and quarterback Jonathan Beasley.

 NFL draft

 With the second overall selection, the Lions chose wide receiver Charles Rogers.
 Rogers was a fan favorite in Michigan and set school records for receiving yards and touchdowns for Michigan State.
-He also got endorsements from Pepsi and EA Sports prior to his selection.
-However, Rogers career was marred by injuries and suspensions, leading to him only playing three years in the league.
+He also signed endorsements with Pepsi and EA Sports prior to his selection.
+However, Rogers' career was marred by injuries and suspensions, leading to him playing only three years in the league.
 Their second round pick, linebacker Boss Bailey, played for the Lions until 2007 and produced 7.0 sacks and thirteen passes defended.
-Third round selection defensive end Cory Redding became a five-year starter for the Lions and, once he moved to defensive tackle, became the highest paid defensive tackle in the league in 2007.
+Third round selection defensive end Cory Redding moved to defensive tackle and became the highest paid player at his position in 2007.
 He would be traded away following the 2008 season.
 Running back Artose Pinner, the Lions' fourth round selection, accumulated 915 total yards and 5 total touchdowns over his three seasons with Detroit.
 Defensive back Terrence Holt, who eventually moved to free safety in 2005, racked up eight interceptions in his four years with the Lions.